majek/idea/site/014-ptrace-tutorial-1/main.md

 ------

 A zombie process is a process that exited successfully, but its state change wasn't yet acknowledged by the parent.
-Namely - parent didn't call `wait()` / `waitpid()` functions.
+That is, the parent didn't call `wait()` / `waitpid()` functions.

-The `D` "zombie" process state is required in order to give parent time to ask kernel about the resources used by the deceased child using `getrusage(2)`.
+The `D` "zombie" process state is required in order to give a parent time to ask the kernel about the resources used by the deceased child, using `getrusage(2)`.
 A parent informs a kernel that it's done with the child by calling `waitpid`.

-Most often parent doesn't really care about child process resources or exit status.
+Most often the parent doesn't really care about child process resources or exit status.
 In such case a common way to avoid zombies to install a `SIGCHLD` handler and call `waitpid` within it.
 Unfortunately `SIGCHLD` is unreliable and many signals may be coalesced into one.
 Therefore if you have more than one child process you may need to run `waitpid` in a loop to reap zombies, like this:

 ```
 ::c